 Study Area

-The SWMP of the GTMNERR operates and maintains four water quality stations equipped with YSI EXO2 sondes, deployed within one meter of the bottom, that record environmental parameters (e.g. temperature, salinity) every 15-minutes.
-It is at these stations in which monthly water samples are collected during an ebb tide for chlorophyll a and a suite of other parameters such as nitrogens, phosphorus, bacteria, and total suspended solids.
+The SWMP of the GTMNERR operates and maintains four water quality stations where instruments record continuous conditions and discrete water samples are collected monthly.
 Established in 2002, the station locations were selected to represent the influence of watersheds with varying degrees of urban development and reflect a diversity of physical processes (e.g., tidal exchange, freshwater input) and climatic conditions (Figure 1).
 Pine Island (PI) is located off of channel marker 25 in the Tolomato River surrounded by silviculture-dominated uplands in the northern portion of the GTM estuary.
 The Guana River runs parallel to the Tolomato on the seaward side, with the two lagoons joining 11.3-km north of the St. Augustine Inlet, approximately X-km south of the PI station.
 The Tolomato River Basin converges with the Matanzas River and Salt Run from the south before flowing into the Atlantic Ocean at the St. Augustine Inlet.

 San Sebastian (SS) is located at the confluence of the San Sebastian and Matanzas Rivers.
 The San Sebastian River drains an urbanized watershed in the western portion of St. Augustine.
 The Matanzas River estuary is approximately 32 km in length and extends 13 km south of the Matanzas Inlet.
 The tidal node within the Matanzas is located around the CR-206 bridge with waters flowing northward of the bridge and southward of the bridge at outgoing tides.
 Fort Matanzas (FM) is located at Channel Marker 75 approximately 4-km north of the Matanzas Inlet.